mykolav/require-named-args-fs/README.md

 }
 ```

-Using `//[RequireNamedArgs]` in the above code sample is important as it makes sure a call to `BuildWith` uses named arguments.
+Using the `[RequireNamedArgs]` attribute in the above code sample is important as it makes sure a call to `BuildWith` uses named arguments.

 So something like this is OK:
 ```csharp